Can cats eat a vegan diet? Are vegetarian dogs healthy? What’s the best diet for your pet? We asked an expert for the

 Adding some pure collagen supplements to your cat or dog’s food will help them avoid joint pain.
 Also look for this ingredient on the label of pet foods in the supermarket.

 Now for the big question: can cats be vegans?
 Dogs?

 The domestic dog is, in zoological terms, a predator/carnivore.
 But this is only half of the picture, as the wolf, for example, is not comparable with a domestic dogs.
 It’s thought to be necessary for our dogs to eat meat, but unlike wolves, domestic dogs are no longer pure carnivores and can consume and digest a much wider range of nutrition as an adaptation to their human environment.
 My dog enjoys a mix of meat and some vegetables – but that’s not to say he’s a vegan.

 Can cats eat a vegan diet?
 Well, cats are different.
 Trying to feed a cat a vegan diet is like feeding horses meat – you’re taking a whole species of animal and trying to force it to eat something that it isn’t designed to handle by nature.
 For cats, I would say a vegan diet is really, really inappropriate.
 It totally goes against their physiology and isn’t something I would recommend, ever.

 For dogs, certainly vegetarian and even vegan diets are possible, but they need to be done very, very carefully.
 There is a lot of room for error, and these diets probably are not as appropriate as diets that contain at least some animal protein.

-If you are truly interested in this subject, you should meet with a veterinary nutritionist who can analyse your pet’s current diet and make recommendations for additional health safeguards.
+If you are truly wondering: can cats eat a vegan diet, you should meet with a veterinary nutritionist who can analyse your pet’s current diet and make recommendations for additional health safeguards.

 What’s the biggest nutritional mistake pet owners generally make?